mtth/kit/README.rst

 - What Flasker is!

-    - A one stop ``.cfg`` configuration file for Flask, Celery and the SQLAlchemy engine.
+    - A one stop ``.cfg`` configuration file for Flask, Celery and SQLAlchemy.

     - A simple pattern to organize your project via the ``flasker.current_project`` proxy (cf. `Quickstart`_).

-    - A command line tool from where you can create new projects, launch the Flask buit in Werkzeug_ server, start Celery workers and the Flower_ tool, and run a shell in the current project context.
+    - A command line tool from where you can launch the Flask buit in Werkzeug_ server, start Celery workers and the Flower_ tool, and run a shell in the current project context.

 - What Flasker isn't?